-- 1. Begin each exam/assignment with a non-graded "pre-question" about the Purdue Honor Pledge.
-This can be set to be a gateway to continue with the exam/assignment.
-I agree with this statement: As a Boilermaker pursuing academic excellence, I pledge to be honest and true in all that I do.
-Accountable together We are Purdue. - 1) TRUE - 2) FALSE - Make your course policies for collaboration and plagiarism explicit.
-If you do not want your students working together -- either by sharing assignments, answers, or through thirdparty applications like GroupMe or websites like Chegg.com -- then provide that direct guidance to your students. - 3.
+- Check out resources and recommendations on the Office of Student Rights and Responsibilities webpage: Academic Integrity and You: Faculty and Staff, including the Purdue Honor Pledge, definitions and examples, understanding academic dishonesty and tips to avoid it. - 2.
+Recent research suggests that a clear warning of the consequences of violating the course academic integrity guidelines can have a significant effect on online academic integrity, while use of an "honor code" alone does not.
+It is important, therefore, to make your course policies for collaboration and plagiarism explicit.
+If you do not want your students working together -- either by sharing assignments, answers, or through third-party applications like GroupMe, websites like Chegg.com or ChatGPT -- then provide that direct guidance. - 3.
 For quizzes or exams, Brightspace offers features that can help structure these assessments.
 Download instructions from the Purdue Brightspace Documentation website on the following: - a.
 Use an existing question bank or create a bank with different levels of difficulty, topics, and/or concepts. - b.
 Randomize the order of the questions and/or the order of the answers.
 Tell students you are randomizing to discourage collaboration. - c.
 Set the exam so only one question is displayed at a time. - d.
 Assign a time limit to complete the exam, once started, but double the time that you initially think it will take students to complete to allow for flexibility.
 This allows you to leave the exam available for a window of 12-24 hours for all students to complete the exam. - 4.
-Divide an exam into 3 or 4 assignments, thereby lowering the stakes of the exam and its relative weight on the final course grade.

-- 5. The use of plagiarism checking software tools might help detect violations of academic integrity.
-Turnitin Originality, the plagiarism checker integrated into Brightspace, is available at no cost to students or instructors.
-The tool works by comparing text in submitted assignments to a database of both student-submitted and published research papers, then produces a "similarity report" that highlights possible instances of plagiarism.
-For those with assignments involving coding language, consider using the Stanford open-source software MOSS (Measure of Software Similarity), which can detect significant similarities in written code. - 6.
-Digital proctoring solutions are available but should be avoided with the above suggestions when possible.
+Divide an exam into 3 or 4 assignments, thereby lowering the stakes of the exam and its relative weight on the final course grade. - 5.
+The use of plagiarism checking software tools is notoriously unreliable in detecting violations of academic integrity related to the use of Artificial Intelligence (AI) and Large Language Models (LLM).
+Software like Turnitin Originality, the plagiarism checker integrated into Brightspace, has significant problems and false positives when attempting to detect the use of AI/LLMs.
+For details and suggestions, see the Measuring Learning module in Teaching@Purdue. - .
+6. Digital proctoring solutions are available but should be avoided with the above suggestions when possible.
 Digital proctoring should only be used for assessments when all other options have been exhausted.
-Environment checks, or room scans, should not be used.
-See Respondus Monitor Environment Check [PDF] for details. - 7.
-Avoid grading on a curve, which increases the likelihood of students cheating so as to not be disadvantaged relative to the rest of the class. - 8.
-For additional ideas on assessing student learning, see these resources on the Innovative Learning website: How will you assess student learning? and the Quizzes and Exams section of Tools and Services for Teaching Remotely.
+Environment checks, or room scans, should not be used (see above). - 7.
+Research continues to support that grading on a curve increases the likelihood of students cheating so as not be disadvantaged relative to the rest of the classii.
+See the Teaching@Purdue module on Creating Inclusive Grading Structures for a comparison of grading policies and considerations as you choose your approach.